 Today, as Costa Cruises Group, the company is one of the main operating companies in the Carnival group – Costa accounts for approximately 16% of Carnival Corporation’s revenue – with executive control of the group’s activities in Europe.
 The company is responsible for operation of Costa Cruises in Italy and AIDA Cruises in Germany.

 Early 2019 the cruise line took delivery of Costa Venezia, the first Costa ship designed specifically for the Chinese market.
-In October 2019 Costa Smeralda will be delivered.
+In 2022 it was announced Costa Venezia will join the Carnival fleet, to be followed Costa Firenze (in service since July 2021) in the spring of 2024.
+In October 2019 Costa Smeralda was delivered, followed by Costa Toscana in December 2021.
+Toscana set sail on her inaugural cruise in March 2022.
 The new Costa ships are the first cruise ships for the global cruise market using LNG (liquefied natural petrol) for 100% of their energy both at port and at sea.

 For more information and bookings visit costacruises.com.